PhilClarkPhD/sleep/README.md

 9. Go back to the home tab to see how well the model worked!

 ## *In this repo...*
-* **/sample_data:** This folder contains sample EEG/EMG data, example scores, and the classification model saved as a .pkl file
+* **sample_data:** This folder contains sample EEG/EMG data, example scores, and the classification model saved as a .pkl file
 * **Mora.py:** This file contains the PyQT code for running the application, including all plots, buttons, etc. See the walkthrough video above!
-* **/model:** This folder contains all the code to train and save models.
+* **model/:** This folder contains all the code to train and save models.
-* **/data_processing:** This folder contains the modules needed for feature engineering and data pre-processing.
+* **data_processing/:** This folder contains the modules needed for feature engineering and data pre-processing.
-* **sample_data:** This folder contains sample data, scores, and model to play with!
 * **requirements.txt:** Dependencies for running this program

 ## *Background*